PhumAkrthum/SnakeGame/README.md

 Make sure you have Python installed on your machine.
 You can download it from [python.org](https://www.python.org/).

 ### :minidisc: Installation
+1. Clone the repository:

+2. Navigate to the project directory:

+3. Install the required libraries:

+### :running_man: Running the Game
+To start the game, simply run the following command:

 ## :mechanical_arm: Contributing
 I welcome contributions from the community!
 If you have ideas for new features or improvements, feel free to fork the repository and submit a pull request.
 Please make sure to add a link to this repo and mention it in your publication.

 ## :+1: Acknowledgments
 Special thanks to the developers and the open-source community for providing valuable resources and inspiration for this project.